jbarnes1/Azure-FPGA-Mobile-Web-Client/README.md

 ## Practical Uses
 There are many commercial and consumer scenarios that can benefit from this type of fast image recognition/prediction capability.
 For example, many people may not be able to distinguish between certain animal species, like poisonous snakes for example.
+Below is an example of poisonous snake detection.
+ * On the left - an image of a Garter Snake - which is non-venomous and virtually harmless.
+ * On the right - an image of the Green Mamba - which is a highly venomous snake.

 ![Image description](FPGA_Predict_4_GarterSnake.png) ![Image description](FPGA_Predict_3_GreenMamba.png)